-We have analyzed this proposed rule under Commandant Instruction M16475.1D and Department of Homeland Security Management Directive 5100.1, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this proposed rule under Commandant Coast Guard Instruction M16475.1D, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have made a preliminary determination that there are no factors in this case that would limit the use of a categorical exclusion under 2.B.2 of the Instruction.
-Therefore, we believe that this rule is categorically excluded, under figure 2-1, paragraph (34)(g) of the Instruction, from further environmental documentation.
-This rule fits the category selected from paragraph (34) (g), as it would establish a safety zone.
+Therefore, we believe that this rule should be categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction, from further environmental documentation.
+This rule fits the category selected from paragraph (34)(g), as it would establish a safety zone.
 A preliminary "Environmental Analysis Check List" is available in the docket where indicated under ADDRESSES.
 Comments on this section will be considered before we make the final decision on whether this rule should be categorically excluded from further environmental review.